-Want to know which car you should buy in 2018?
-To make it easier for you to make the right choice, we’ve rounded up our top-scoring cars by class.
+Want to know which car you should buy in 2020?
+To make it easier for you to make the right choice and buy the best car for your needs, we’ve rounded up our top-scoring cars by class.

 Buying a car is one of the biggest decisions you can make.
 It will sit outside your home for years and, for many of us, a car is an essential part of everyday life.
 The best cars will be reliable, easy to drive, spacious, practical and capable of keeping your loved ones safe in the event of an accident.